The Conflict at a Glance

 It was also discovered that U.S. military officials had failed to keep complete records of 87,000 rifles, pistols, mortars, and other weapons—one-third of all light arms—sent to Afghan soldiers and police officers between December 2004 and June 2008.
 No reliable records were kept for another 135,000 weapons donated by 21 other countries, including Hungary, Egypt, Slovenia, and Romania.

-The government of Afghanistan received military equipment and training primarily from the United States, but also from France, Germany, India, Pakistan, Russia, Albania, Bulgaria, and others.
+The government of Afghanistan received military equipment and training primarily from the United States, but also from France, Germany, India, Pakistan, Russia, Albania, and Bulgaria, among others.
 In 2009 the Afghan air force received 19 N26, N16, and N32 airplanes from Italy.
 The UAE provided 10 helicopters for the Afghan air force.
 In 2013 Afghanistan imported weapons from the United States, Russia, Switzerland, and India according to data provided by the Stockholm International Peace Research Institute (SIPRI).

 Prior to 2001 the Taliban received volunteers and equipment from Pakistan, funds from Saudi Arabia, and aircraft from Ukraine and Belarus.
 Later the UN Security Council passed several resolutions imposing embargoes on the delivery of arms and funds to the Taliban, al-Qaeda, and associated individuals and entities.
 These embargoes had some impact in Afghanistan, but were often violated.

 In 2007 an increased flow of weapons from Iran to Afghanistan had devastating results for NATO and foreign troops.
-While Iran denied providing Afghan insurgents with weapons, Iranian-made rockets, sophisticated bombs, and, most dangerously, EFPs (explosively formed projectiles) that can pierce military armour apparently found their way to militants.
+While Iran denied providing Afghan insurgents with weapons, Iranian-made rockets, sophisticated bombs, and, most dangerously, EFPs (explosively formed projectiles that can pierce military armour) apparently found their way to militants.